 Local Rule 9017.
-USE OF ALTERNATE DIRECT TESTIMONY AND EXHIBITS AT TRIALS
+USE OF ALTERNATE DIRECT TESTIMONY AND EXHIBITS AT TRIALS AND EVIDENTIARY HEARINGS

 (c) Preparation of direct testimony and exhibits.
 Unless the court orders otherwise, each attorney must prepare a written declaration or affidavit of the direct testimony of each witness to be called, except hostile or adverse witnesses.
 The declaration or affidavit must be executed by the witness under penalty of perjury.
 Each statement of fact or opinion must be set forth in separate sequentially numbered paragraphs and must contain only matters that are admissible under the Federal Rules of Evidence.
 Declarations and affidavits must conform to the provisions of LR 9014(c).